benbusby/vim-hubbub/README.md

 └── test/
     └── repoman.vader       # Plugin tests
 ```

+#### GitLab Support
+If you're interested in contributing to GitLab support, the main file you'll want to edit is `autoload/repoman/gitlab.vim`.
+It will likely involve a decent amount of work to match feature functionality between GitHub and GitLab, but I'm happy with even small, incremental PRs.

+To set up a repoman token on GitLab:
+    - Settings > Access Tokens
+    - Generate new token with the "api", "read_repository" and "write_repository" boxes checked

 #### Interface Translations
 If you would like to improve the UI translation support, please edit [assets/strings.json](assets/strings.json) accordingly and create a new PR with your changes.